BubbatheVTOG/DeskCluster/README.md

   created my own image based on a (well built) outdated one I found on dockerhub.
 To build this image, in the root context of this repo, run `docker build -t bubba/archlinux:aarch64 .`.
+4. Copy ssh keys to hosts via `ssh-copy-id alarm@host`.
+The ArchLinux AARCH64 image does not have ssh-keypass installed, thus ansible will not run with passwords.
+5. The images do not have a python interpreter installed.
+It is nessicary to log into each node to update the os and install python.
+REMEMBER: run `pacman-key --init` and `pacman-key --populate archlinuxarm` before running updates.